Ask the Experts: COVID-19

 Vaccine safety monitoring in the United States indicated an increased risk of GBS within 42 days of vaccination with the Janssen COVID-19 Vaccine, with the highest risk among people ages 40 through 64.
 Most reports were in males.
 Janssen COVID-19 Vaccine is no longer available in the United States.

-Any FDA-authorized or FDA-licensed updated (2023–2024 Formula) COVID-19 vaccine may be given to individuals with a history of GBS.
+Any FDA-authorized or FDA-licensed COVID-19 vaccine may be given to individuals with a history of GBS.

 There is no evidence that any of the COVID-19 vaccines affect current or future fertility.

-A rare risk for myocarditis (inflammation of the heart muscle) and/or pericarditis (inflammation of the tissue surrounding the heart) has been observed following receipt of mRNA COVID-19 vaccines and Novavax COVID-19 Vaccine.
-Despite this observation, evaluation demonstrates that the benefits of vaccination clearly outweigh the risks in all age groups.
+There is a rare risk of myocarditis (inflammation of the heart muscle) and/or pericarditis (inflammation of the tissue surrounding the heart) following receipt of any COVID-19 vaccine.
+This rare risk is greatest in biological males age 12 through 39 years.
+Despite this risk, evaluation demonstrates that the benefits of vaccination clearly outweigh the risks in all age groups.

 Most patients diagnosed with myocarditis after mRNA COVID-19 vaccination have been hospitalized for short periods, with most completely recovering from their acute symptoms.
-CDC is assessing long-term outcomes in people with myocarditis after mRNA COVID-19 vaccination.
+Post-vaccination myocarditis is milder than myocarditis following viral infection.
+CDC continues to assess long-term outcomes in people with myocarditis after mRNA COVID-19 vaccination.

 People receiving COVID-19 vaccines, especially males age 12 through 39, should be counseled about the risk of myocarditis or pericarditis and advised to seek medical attention promptly if they develop chest pain, shortness of breath, or feelings of a fast, fluttering, or pounding heartbeat.